-While the Company believes it has built a more sustainable revenue base by developing and maintaining its core brands and avoiding reliance on licensed entertainment properties, it continues to opportunistically enter into or leverage existing strategic licenses which complement its brands and key strengths.
-The Company's primary licenses include its agreements with Marvel Characters B.V. ("Marvel") for characters in the Marvel universe, including IRON MAN and SPIDER-MAN; Lucas Licensing, Ltd. ("Lucas"), related to the STAR WARS brand; and Sesame Workshop, related to the SESAME STREET characters.
-The majority of product offerings under the Sesame Workshop license will commence in the second half of 2011.
-In 2010, the Company had significant sales of products related to the movie release of IRON MAN 2 in May 2010 as well as continued strong sales of STAR WARS products.
-In 2011 the Company expects significant sales of products related to the expected Marvel movie releases of THOR in May 2011 and CAPTAIN AMERICA: THE FIRST AVENGER in July 2011.
-In addition, in the second half of 2010 the Company reintroduced BEYBLADE products, a licensed property.
-The Company also expects significant sales of BEYBLADE products during 2011.
+While the Company believes it has built a more sustainable revenue base by developing and maintaining its core brands and avoiding reliance on licensed entertainment properties, it continues to opportunistically enter into or leverage existing strategic licenses which complement its brands and key strengths and allow the Company to offer innovative products based on movie, television, music and other entertainment properties owned by third parties.
+The Company's primary licenses include its agreements with Marvel Characters B.V. ("Marvel") for characters in the Marvel universe, including SPIDER-MAN and IRON MAN; Lucas Licensing, Ltd. ("Lucas"), related to the STAR WARS brand; and Sesame Workshop, related to the SESAME STREET characters.
+The third quarter of 2011 commenced the first period of significant sales under the Company's license with Sesame Workshop.
+In 2011, the Company had sales of MARVEL products, including sales of products related to the Marvel movie releases of THOR and CAPTAIN AMERICA: THE FIRST AVENGER.
+During 2012 the Company's offerings include products related to two expected theatrical motion picture releases based on MARVEL properties, THE AMAZING SPIDER-MAN and THE AVENGERS, as well as the 3D theatrical re-release of the STAR WARS-branded STAR WARS: EPISODE 1 - THE PHANTOM MENACE.
+The Company also had significant sales of BEYBLADE products in 2011 and although these sales are expected to decline in 2012, BEYBLADE products are anticipated to continue to provide a high level of sales in 2012.
+In addition to offering products based on licensed entertainment properties, the Company offers products which are licensed from outside inventors.